Modular adaptations to the RHU at Konstfack University

 “I did a lot of research into both the RHU and the locations where it is used to create a modular storage system design proposal for the shelter.”

-The result from months of development was a modular storage system that fits squarely within the building construction of the RHU.
+The result of months of development was a modular storage system that fits squarely within the building construction of the RHU.
 Much like the prefabricated elements of the RHU that arrive in a flatpack, Olivia’s storage system composes a set of parts that can be adapted in the RHU based on the unique needs of the user: whether they configure the storage units to stow away linens, kitchen utensils, or as demonstrated by Olivia, an oud, a traditional Syrian string instrument.

 ©Olivia Åhman